Azure/bicep/docs/tutorial/03-convert-arm-template.md

 param name string = 'myName'
 ```

-For a more complex parameter with modifiers such as `allowedValues`:
+For a more complex parameter with modifiers such as `allowed`:

 ARM Template:
 ```json